-- If you’re using pot roast, use some of the drippings or gravy from the pot roast to enrichen the broth.
+- If you’re using pot roast, use some of the drippings or just a little gravy from the pot roast to enrichen the broth.
 Start with a little, taste, add a little more…

 - Simmer dried Porcini or Shitake mushrooms, one of my “Stealth” ingredients, in the broth for a deep, rich taste.
 They’re pricey but worth it.
 If not, finely dice button mushrooms and cook until deeply browned, just like I do with my Classic Vegetable Soup.

-- Sneak a package of gelatin in the soup to simmer away during the final stages…it adds just a hint of body that’s missing in a store-bought broth.
+- Sneak a packet of gelatin in the soup to simmer away during the final stages…it adds just a hint of body that’s missing in a store-bought broth.
 After all, gelatin is made from bones and such.

 - Cook the barley is by itself and add to the soup – this is no starchy mess with strange, bloated barley.
 It’s perfectly cooked al dente, just a bit chewy and delicious.
 (Make extra barley and toss in the freezer for a great time saver.)

 This is a go-to recipe when I have leftover pot roast.
 I’m actually a bit stingy about setting a bit aside so it’s not all gobbled up by a gluttonous family member (you know who you are!)
 Not only do I love this Beef Barley Soup, I recognize that a great way to work some fabulous frugality into the budget is to use a more expensive protein in more than one meal.